oresat/oresat-live-software/server/README.md

 net.ipv4.ip_forward=1
 ```
 7. Save and quit the file
-8. Run the folliowing command in the terminal of your Raspberry Pi:
+8. Run the folliowing commands in the terminal of your Raspberry Pi:
     1. `sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE`
     2. `sudo netfilter-persistent save`